Release notes

 The search engine has been updated

-You can now search for combinations of keywords, spelling mistakes, abbreviations and synonyms.
+It is now possible to search for combinations of keywords, spelling errors, abbreviations, and synonyms.

-The search results are categorized into organization types
+The search results are divided into organization types.

-On the left side of the search results, the user has the option to select an organization type and sees an overview of the selected filters.
+On the left side of the search results, the user is given the option to select an organization type and sees an overview of the chosen filters.

 For editors:

-The editor sees how far the web form has been completed
+The editor sees how far the web form has been filled out.

-Algorithm descriptions in the registry have a fixed text structure: the Publication Standard.
-This standard was previously still under development, and various draft versions were used alongside each other.
-The final 1.0 version became available in December.
+Algorithm descriptions in the register have a fixed text structure: the Publication Standard.
+Previously, this standard was still under development, and various draft versions were put into use side-by-side.
+As of December, the final version 1.0 became available.
 It is best for the editor to publish new algorithm descriptions directly in this new format.
 The editor can migrate existing descriptions from the old format to the new format.
-This is not required immediately, but it is recommended.
-This helps the editor improve the quality of the registry.
-Migration assistance is available.
+This is not required immediately, but is recommended.
+In doing so, the editor helps improve the quality of the register.
+Assistance with migration is available.

 October 2023